gvitalie/demo/TCP/uniplex_file/README.md

 **Example description:**
-Server `server.py` will receive an image file from `client.py` over socket.
+Server `server.py` will receive an image file from only one connected `client.py`.